-The town may wish to amend the Site Plan Review Law to require all new construction be outside floodplains wherever possible and include storm water management plans.
+The town may wish to adopt land use laws that require all new construction be outside floodplains wherever possible and include storm water management plans.

 Upstate New York today is a divided landscape.
 The hillsides still bear the imprint of the glaciers in the impermeable clay hardpan that underlies their thin skin of topsoil.
 Glaciers left the valleys filled with fast-draining sand and gravel-rich sediments containing extensive aquifers.
 It is hardly a coincidence that early inhabitants, from Native Americans to the early European immigrants, settled along the river valleys, leaving the less productive, steep, rocky, and poorly drained hillsides to the latecomers.
 However, the promise of the valleys is also their curse, as they're subject to the most intensive -- and often conflicting -- development pressures.